 Guidelines & common practices

-Smernice za rabo nujne kontracepcije, authored by Urška Bizjak Ogrinc, Sara Korošec, and Bojana Pinter and published in 2011 in Zdrav Vestn, are Slovenia’s guidelines dedicated exclusively to EC.
-These guidelines include recommendations on LNG and UPA EC pills as well as on the use of IUD for EC.
+Smernice za rabo nujne kontracepcije, authored by Urška Bizjak Ogrinc, Sara Korošec, and Bojana Pinter and published in 2011 in Zdrav Vestn, were Slovenia’s guidelines dedicated exclusively to EC.
+These were updated in 2022: Slovenska priporočila za rabo nujne kontracepcije6 includes recommendations on LNG and UPA EC pills as well as on the use of the Cu-IUD for EC.

 EC use